Relying on pain medications to treat your chronic back or neck pain can be a slippery slope.

 Take Your Painkillers As Directed By Your Doctor

-It’s, therefore, a better idea to follow the dosage instructions given to you by your doctor from day one of your course of treatment.
+It is better to follow the dosage instructions given to you by your doctor from day one of your course of treatment.

 Keep An Eye On How Much You’re Taking

-It’s easy to fall into the trap of taking painkillers – and possibly more than you should be – when you take them straight from their box.
+It’s easy to fall into the trap of taking too many pain medications – and possibly more than you should be – when you take them straight from their vial.

-Before you know it, you could be running out of pills before your prescription is over.
+Before you know it, you will be running out of pills before your prescription is over.

-That’s a warning sign that you’re taking too much and could end up addicted to the painkillers in question.
+That’s a warning sign that you’re taking too much and could end up addicted.

-To prevent this from happening, and to be more aware of how many painkillers you’re taking, it can be useful to use a weekly pill box so that you can put the number of pills you need every day in their specified slots.
+To prevent this from happening, and to be more aware of how many pain pills yoaur are taking, it can be useful to use a weekly pill box so that you can put the number of pills you need every day in a specified slot.